freestanding house

 No Shared Walls or Structures

-The defining feature is complete physical separation.
-This reduces noise issues and increases privacy.
+The most important feature is the complete physical separation.
+It reduces the noise issue as well as improves the privacy.

 Private Land Ownership